Inovio Pharmaceuticals, Inc. (INO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-25, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Inovio Pharmaceuticals, Inc. ("Inovio" or the "Company") (NASDAQ: INO) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Feb.
+26, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inovio Pharmaceuticals, Inc. ("Inovio" or the "Company") (NASDAQ: INO).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN INOVIO PHARMACEUTICALS, INC. (INO), CLICK HERE BEFORE APRIL 7, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN INOVIO PHARMACEUTICALS, INC. (INO), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 7, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?